DmytroMysak/ElifTech/README.md

 - Single page approach used.
 - Any solution demonstrate best practices where appropriate such as SOLID principles.

-Web application should deployed and link to the app is: http://eliftech.azurewebsites.net/
+Web application deployed and link to the app is: http://eliftech.azurewebsites.net/

 There are 2 branches -> master & FrontEnd.